shreyas463/CS5180-finalproject/README.md

 ## To run it, follow the following steps:

-1- install the required libraries: pip install beautiful soup, pymongo, regex, pyspellchecker, spacy, and the en_core-lg
+1- install the required libraries: pip install beautifulSoup, pymongo, regex, pyspellchecker, spacy, and the en_core-lg

-### Order to run it:
+### Order to run the search engine: